 Click the logo to see more upcoming opportunities for missions and training from the NC Baptist State Convention.

-Winter 2020 Schedule (click on the date to register)
+Summer 2020 Schedule (click on the date to register)

 "Living Out Biblical Essentials Everyday"